vicramon/ember-tutorial/chapters/editing-a-lead-part-i.md

     .saving saving...
 ```

 Ember will look in the controller to find `isDirty` and `isSaving`.
 If the controller doesn't find them it will look in the model.
-Both `isSaving` and `isDirty` come built-in with `DS.Model`, so we are actually done.
+Both `isSaving` and `isDirty` come built-in with `DS.Model`, so we are good.

 Try it out it in the browser.
-You should see **unsaved changes** appear in red next to the save button if you add anything to notes or change the status of a lead.
-Click "save changes" to see **saving...** in green.
+You should see "unsaved changes" appear in red next to the save button if you add anything to notes or change the status of a lead.
+Click "save changes" to see "saving..." in green.
 It will probably appear only briefly -- since you are in development the server is going to be quick.

-## Prettifying "Saving..."
+## Prettifying the Feedback

-We have a little problem here. **unsaved changes** is still visible while you are saving a record.
+We have a little problem here. "unsaved changes" is still visible while you are saving a record.
 You can see this more easily if you add `sleep 1` to the top of your `update` action in the leads API controller.
 This is because the record remains dirty until saving is completed, as you would expect.
 Let's do some work to hide this text while saving.

 We'll make a property called `showUnsavedMessage`.
 Replace `isDirty` with `showUnsavedMessage` in the template: